PatrickG0308/PP5-FairwayFinds/README.md

 <summary>Bugs</summary>
 <br>

-> Please click on the bugs below to see causes, solutions or reason why issue is not resolved
+> Please click on the bugs below to see causes, solutions.

 | Bug |Outcome  |
 |--|--|